Mindanao Institute

-Mindanao Institute is a senior high school in Cabadbaran in the province of Agusan del Norte on the island of Mindanao, Philippines.
+Mindanao Institute is a Senior High School in Cabadbaran in the province of Agusan del Norte on the island of Mindanao, Philippines.
 It provides a general academic education.
 It was founded in 1946 and is affiliated to the United Church of Christ.

 History

-The years after World War II ushered in new vision, new dreams and new hopes.
-Active laymen of the Cabadbaran United Evangelical Church (now United Church of Christ in the Philippines Cabadbaran Chapter) heartily and with their substance supported the move led by the Rev. Angel B. Taglucop, then Moderator of the Eastern Mindanao Conference, to establish a school in Cabadbaran with the following basic objectives:
+After World War II, active laymen of the Cabadbaran United Evangelical Church (now United Church of Christ in the Philippines Cabadbaran Chapter) supported the move led by the Rev. Angel B. Taglucop, then Moderator of the Eastern Mindanao Conference, to establish a school in Cabadbaran.